TORONTO METROPOLITAN UNIVERSITY

 Note: In order for a student to pass a course, a minimum overall course mark of 50% must be obtained.
 In addition, for courses that have both "Theory and Laboratory" components, the student must pass the Laboratory and Theory portions separately by achieving a minimum of 50% in the combined Laboratory components and 50% in the combined Theory components.
 Please refer to the "Course Evaluation" section above for details on the Theory and Laboratory components (if applicable).

-Other Information(1) LAB KIT: ELE504 lab kit should be purchased individually, and not per lab group.
-Most of the Labs/MP will require some components from your previous ELE404 Kit to supplement the ELE504 Kit. labs/MP.
-It is each student's responsibility to have all required circuit components available prior to the start of each lab.
+Other Information1) LAB KIT: ELE 504 lab kit should be purchased individually, not per lab group.
+It is students' responsibility to have the lab kit ready prior to the start of labs / project.

 Course Content